intel-retail/documentation/docs_src/use-cases/loss-prevention/advanced.md

 ## MQTT Inference Export and ROI Detection

-This applicaiton enables monitoring object entry and exit within a defined Region of Interest (ROI), allowing real-time event tracking and external message handling.
+This application enables monitoring object entry and exit within a defined Region of Interest (ROI), allowing real-time event tracking and external message handling.
 The `yolov8s_roi.json` pipeline exports the inference data through MQTT using mosquitto broker defined in the `docker-compose.yml` file.

 To change the default MQTT URL, edit the file `src/pipelines/yolov8s_roi.sh` and update the variable `MQTT_HOST="127.0.0.1:1883"`.